-Upon notice of a potential discrimination or harassment situation related to this policy, the Title IX Coordinator or Deputy Title IX Coordinator will conduct an assessment to determine if the complaint constitutes a potential violation of this policy.
-If it does not, the complaint will be dismissed (or could be referred to another department if the complaint constituted a violation of another ACC policy).
-If the complaint could constitute a violation of this policy, a fair and impartial investigation will be conducted by at least one trained ACC associate.
-ACC reserves the right to employ external investigators if it determines that the investigation would be best conducted in this way.
+Upon receipt of a formal complaint, the Title IX Coordinator will conduct an assessment to determine if the complaint constitutes a potential violation of this policy.
+If it does not, the complaint will be dismissed (or could be referred to another department or grievance process if the complaint constituted a violation of another ACC policy.)
+This includes complaints that would not constitute sexual harassment as defined by this policy even if proved, did not occur within the Institution's education program or activity or did not occur against a person in the United States.